hieu6/curioushieu/content/post/sales-process.md

 - What’s preventing you from finding lasting solutions?
 - If you implemented solutions that didn’t work, why didn’t they work?
 - What would an ideal solution look like?

+---

+## 8. Nurture the relationship and upsell

+If all goes well, your prospect is now a customer.
+Congratulations!
+But the sales process isn’t over yet.
+Satisfied customers provide a huge opportunity for cross-selling and upselling.
+As Alex Turnbull, CEO and founder of Groove, noted, “Upselling isn’t just a sales tactic; it’s a customer happiness tactic that can help you build deeper relationships with customers by delivering more value.”

+Barnes’ Formula of 3s makes this easy: